comp129/comp55/docs/labs/7-Interface.md

         - [***Run the program***](#run-the-program)
     - [Step 6: Add your own class that implements Emotional in a different way](#step-6-add-your-own-class-that-implements-emotional-in-a-different-way)

-## Why Interfaces?
+# Why Interfaces?

-The purpose of this lab is to introduce you to interfaces, which provide a powerful mechanism for achieving polymorphism and code flexibility in Java programming.
-While inheritance has its uses, interfaces offer distinct advantages that make them valuable in software design.
+This lab serves to introduce interfaces, providing you with a technique for achieving polymorphism and enhancing code flexibility in Java programming.

-### Flexibility in Multiple Implementations

-Interfaces allow classes to implement multiple interfaces, enabling them to inherit different sets of behaviors.
-Unlike inheritance, where a class can only inherit from one superclass, interfaces provide a more flexible way to incorporate various functionalities from different sources.
-This flexibility is particularly useful when dealing with complex class hierarchies or when a class needs to exhibit diverse behaviors.

-### Decoupling Implementation from Interface

-Interfaces separate the declaration of methods from their implementation.
-This decoupling allows classes to define their own specific behaviors while adhering to a common interface contract.
-By separating concerns, interfaces promote code modularity and make it easier to change implementations without affecting other parts of the codebase.
-This encourages a clean separation of concerns and enhances code maintainability.

-### Polymorphism and Code Reusability

-Programming to interfaces rather than concrete implementations promotes polymorphic behavior and enhances code reusability.
-Different implementations of the same interface can be used interchangeably, allowing for more flexible and adaptable code structures.
-This approach simplifies unit testing, promotes modular design, and reduces code duplication, leading to more efficient and maintainable codebases.

-### Enabling Composition over Inheritance

-Interfaces encourage a design principle known as "composition over inheritance."
-By defining contracts through interfaces, classes can be composed of multiple smaller components (interfaces) rather than relying solely on inheritance.
-This approach leads to more flexible and maintainable code structures, as classes can be composed and configured dynamically based on the required functionality.

-### Promoting Design by Contract

-Interfaces serve as contracts that specify a set of methods that implementing classes must adhere to.
-This promotes a clear understanding of class responsibilities and interactions, facilitating better code organization and collaboration among developers.
-By defining contracts through interfaces, developers can communicate class requirements effectively and ensure consistent behavior across implementations.

-In summary, interfaces offer a powerful mechanism for achieving flexibility, polymorphism, and code reuse in Java programming.
-By leveraging interfaces effectively, developers can build modular, maintainable, and extensible software systems that are adaptable to evolving requirements.
+Interfaces provide benefits that make them extremely important in programming.

-# Let's explore some of the concrete examples of using intefaces:
+# Let's explore some of the concrete examples of using intefaces

 Decoupling Implementation from Interface
-Interfaces separate the declaration of methods from their implementation, promoting loose coupling and modularity.
+Loose coupling and modularity.
 For instance, the Runnable interface in Java defines a single method run() for executing code in a separate thread.
-By implementing the Runnable interface, classes can encapsulate runnable tasks independently of their execution context.
+By implementing the Runnable interface, classes can encapsulate runnable tasks independently.
 ```
 public class MyTask implements Runnable {
     @Override